rdx0120/StackCanaryBypass/README.md

    sudo python3 stack_canary_bypass.py

 ## Usage
-After setting up, you can run the Python script as described above.
-The script will:

-- Analyze the binary to locate the canary and buffer addresses.
-- Create and test various payloads based on the extracted addresses.
-- Automatically run GDB to demonstrate how the exploit affects the program's execution.
+Execute the following steps to use the exploit script effectively:

+1. **Run the Script**: Launch `python3 stack_canary_bypass.py` from your command line to start the automated exploitation process.

+2. **Observe Automated Analysis**: Monitor as the script analyzes the binary, identifying crucial memory addresses such as the canary and `deadcode()` function locations.

+3. **Payload Execution**: The script will create and apply a payload via GDB, demonstrating how the execution flow is redirected to `deadcode()`.

+4. **Review Results**